kojoidrissa/headcount_automation/MonthlyHeadcountReportAutomation.md

 #####Version 1.0.1 (for running August reports in early September)

--  Create a Footer for each Cost Center, with CC totals for DOE, Project, Total Hours, and Utilization %s;
+-  **Create a Footer for each Cost Center, with CC totals for DOE, Project, Total Hours, and Utilization %s**
     -  from within each Cost Center grouping, `makeSubseaTable` and `makeNoSubseaTable`
         -  after temptable is complete, add CC total footer row?
 Or create a separate function to process a completed temptable?
--  Calculate Utilization %s for the entire Functional Area
+-  **Calculate Utilization %s for the entire Functional Area**
     -  Is it better to calculate the Util % for the functional area (which will require the DOE, Project & Total Hours) in the `makeSubseaTable` & `makeNoSubseaTable` functions, or in the `create_tabs` function?